Donald Trump Approval Rating Up Six Points In First Week

 Also, he has stated his U.S. Supreme Court Justice pick is coming next week and hinted the choice would be a Constitutionalist in the mold of the late Antonin Scalia.

-Given the sweeping scope of his week one actions, undecideds are likely still undecided not because they disagree with those actions but because they are simply unsure of how the President’s orders are going to translate into action.
+Given the sweeping scope of his week one actions, undecideds are likely still undecided not because they disagree with those actions, but because they are simply unsure of how the president’s orders are going to translate into action.

 This group, in other words, is more likely to skew towards a positive Trump approval rating.